Financial planning tools and services to put you on the path to the future you want

 Here are a handful of companies that are very focused on impact investments:

 OpenInvest: OpenInvest is a largely progressive investment platform that allows you to mix and match companies representing different values to create a portfolio that represents what is important to you.
-Choose from investments in healthy hearts, women’s rights in the workplace, ethical supply chains or companies supporting refugees.
-Or, find investments that keep your money away from investments in dark money, carbon emissions, the Dakota Access Pipeline, deforestation, fossil fuels, gun violence, the prison industrial complex, big tobacco or anything associated with Donald Trump.
+Choose from investments in healthy hearts, women’s rights in the workplace, ethical supply chains, or companies supporting refugees.
+Or, find investments that keep your money away from investments in dark money, carbon emissions, the Dakota Access Pipeline, deforestation, fossil fuels, gun violence, the prison industrial complex, or big tobacco.

-WeFunder: WeFunder allows investors to put small amounts of money directly into start up companies.
-You can think of them as the “kickstarter for investing.”
-These are typically high risk investments, but you can find a wide range of interesting companies — many who are trying to improve the world.
+WeFunder: WeFunder allows investors to put small amounts of money directly into start-up companies.
+You can think of them as the “Kickstarter for investing.”
+These are typically high-risk investments, but you can find a wide range of interesting companies — many of who are trying to improve the world.